psolsfer/uvcopier/docs/prompts.md

 ``command_line_interface``

-- Whether to create a console script using Click, Typer or argparse.
+- Whether to create a console script using Cyclopts, Click, Typer or argparse.
 Console script entry point will match the project_slug.
-Options: ['No CLI', 'Click', 'Typer', 'Argparse']
+Options: ['No CLI', 'Cyclopts', 'Click', 'Typer', 'Argparse']

 ``docs``